jpgoldberg/toy-crypto-math/docs/source/modules/sieve.rst

     I don't have to go to a big integeer library when numbers get too large.

-    My observation about ineffiencies of bit twidling in Python acknowleging a limitation that follows from a very reasonable design choice.
+    My observation about inefficiencies of bit twiddling in Python acknowledging a limitation that follows from a very reasonable design choice.

 .. _all_figure: